zyrgit/GreenDataSet/README.md

 1509682461035,-10.435486,-6.60553,-3.3355713
 ...
 ```
-Older trips may not have this file, due to missing sensor readings.
+Older trips (the first ones you see under the trips folder) may not have this file, due to missing sensor readings.

 3. gyroscope.txt